python-friends/auto-scope/README.md

 ![histological image](images/example_image.jpg)

 ## Raspberry Pi setup
 There a few tricks to get autoscope running on a RPi.
 We are using [piwheels](https://www.piwheels.org/) to install a precompiled version of cv2.
 Unfortunately, this restricts us to using python 3.5 on the RPi.
 Running the precompiled version of RPi requires a few packages to work.
 Install the requirements with the apt-get commands below.
-Once they are installed you can run `pipenv install --dev --skip-lock` in project folder.
+Once they are installed you can run `pipenv install --dev --skip-lock` in project the folder to install all the Pipfile packages.

 ```{bash}
 sudo apt-get update